well1791/belief-systems/chapters/chapter01.md

 On the other hand, the ambiguity of the word "mother" could be described as follows: for any sentence, there could exist a word such that have multiple meanings, and all these meanings share a lot of similarities in common but, still, they can differ in certain cases, hence, the intentional meaning of the sentence could be partially understood.
 As opposed to "lexical ambiguity", this problem will lead you to believe that you understood something completely right but, the reality is that you understood just a part of it.

 The importance of ambiguity is that paradoxically speaking, it's thanks to this knowledge that we can clarify many other things based on the source of its meaning, words such as love, good, perfection, etc. May have a different meaning depending on what your belief system is.
-Here is an example: for a motivational coach "happiness" may mean that you should accomplish your dreams and ambitions, but maybe, for a Buddhist monk "happiness" has nothing to do with your dreams or ambitions.
+Here is an example, for a motivational coach "happiness" may mean that you should accomplish your dreams and ambitions, but maybe, for a Buddhist monk "happiness" has nothing to do with your dreams or ambitions.
 So, even if both perspectives seem to aim the same goal, the pathways to achieve it are different.
 That means that due to the lack of this knowledge of the pathways we are prone to understand things partially.

 Let's define a rule that helps us solve this kind of ambiguity: for each possible definition that we can find for a word, there must exist a set of definitions for more different words sharing the same perspective, with the only purpose of creating a system of meanings that will supposedly and ultimately make sense in our world view of reality.
 What I just said simply means: depending on what you believe, the use of your words may have a different definition, and the definitions of those words must be related and coherently connected to make sense in our bigger and wider perspective of reality.